-I'm currently in the process of planning my 2015 , which has required me to ask myself some important personal finance questions.
-I ask these questions every year and would like to share these with you:
+I'm currently in the process of planning my 2015 , which has required me to ask myself some important personal finance questions:

-1. What is the cost of continuing with your current financial behavior?
+1. What's the cost of continuing with your current financial behavior?

 2. What do you want your life to look like 5 years from now?

 The first question helps us understand the impact of our current financial behavior on our future.

 This question helps us get clear on the life that we want to create.
 Write this vision down and start taking action to make it a reality.

 If your answer to question 2 is wildly different to your answer in number 1; start asking yourself what you need to change in your current life in order to create the life you want.

 3. What's the one financial or behavioral change you can make to move yourself closer to the life you desire?

 Our subconscious mind is primitive and is programmed to keep us alive, so when we try something new it revolts, because it's not sure this change won't kill us.

 Financial change is very scary.